 1. Stick two 6’ or longer bamboo poles into the soil on either side of your pea patch.

 2. Make a frame using two more bamboo poles that measure a few inches longer than the width of your side stakes.
-Secure the poles together by tying twine around the poles where they cross in a figure eight pattern.
+Secure the poles together by tying twine around the poles where they cross in a figure-eight pattern.

 3. Using twine on a spool, tie one end of the twine to the bottom of one side of the bottom of the frame.
-Run the twine up and over the top of the frame, and allow to drop back down.
+Run the twine up and over the top of the frame, and allow it to drop back down.
 Let your garden helper wind the twine around the frame over and over until you have reached the other side.
-Tie the twin in a knot on the end of the frame to secure.
+Tie the twine in a knot on the end of the frame to secure.

 4. Gently lift the tips of the pea plants and tuck their tendrils onto the twine.
 The peas will take it from here.